 *Kiwi for G’day.

-I’m Andrea Featherstone, an unconventional mind-tamer for indecisive overachievers
+I’m an irreverent mind-tamer for indecisive overachievers who are stuck.

-I’m also a former sceptical pessimist and current hater of cucumber.
+I’m also a former sceptical pessimist, and current despiser of cucumber.

-I coach and train indecisive, practical people to tame their minds and get more clarity, confidence, and pep in their step.
-With absolutely no mention of chakras.
+I train indecisive, practical people to tame their minds and get clear as country air on their direction.
+Without a single mention of chakras.

 I love having a laugh (mainly at my own expense), but behold, the professional spiel —

-—Read: I do actually know what I’m talking about, (at times).
+—Read: I do actually know what I’m talking about, (on occasion).

 Andrea is the most genuine, caring, and open person it has been my pleasure to work with